Nystylvrn (nih-sTIHLL-vern)

 Dietary Needs and Habits

 Nystylvrn are strict carnivores.
 Their diet consists of 100% raw meat.
 They do not need to feed every night.
-A large mammal can keep an average-sized swarm satiated for up to two weeks.
-After a good meal, the Nystylvrn will stay perched in their trees for several nights to allow themselves to digest.
+Average sized swarms remain satiated for up to two weeks after a good meal.
+The Nystylvrn will stay perched in their trees for several nights after eating to allow themselves to digest.
 Their waste products are very beneficial as fertilizer for the trees that they rest in.

-Nystylvrn prefer ungulates like placeholder and placeholder as prey.
-They don't often attack people unless people are accompanied by a larger animal, which they often are.
-Nystylvrn are also attracted to sources of heat, as they mistake it for a large meal.
-It is unadvised to carry torches with you while navigating Nystylvrn territory.
+Nystylvrn prefer large mammals like gemsteeds and placeholder as prey.
+They don't often attack people when they are alone.
+Nystylvrn are attracted to sources of heat, so it is advised to wear well-insulated clothing and avoid lighting fires while travelling in Nystylvrn territory.

 Behaviour